 Jenny trained in Leeds after starting her nursing career as a care assistant in a care home for older people.
 She worked at St James' Hospital and Leeds General Infirmary before moving to London to work in the Emergency Department of the Royal London Hospital in Whitechapel.
 She has recently moved to Brighton following 10 years of living and working in various parts of London.

 As the Independent Clinical Nurse on the CCG Governing Body, Jenny is committed to ensuring that the CCG stays true to the values of the NHS Constitution and the spirit of the NHS.
-She feels that having a strong nursing presence on the Board and active nursing engagement with local member groups is an opportunity for nursing perspectives to shape the future of healthcare in the City.
+She feels that having a strong nursing presence on the Governing Body and active nursing engagement with local member groups is an opportunity for nursing perspectives to shape the future of healthcare in the City.

-Lay member for Patient and Public Participation and Deputy Chair - Mike Holdgate
+Lay Member for Patient and Public Participation and Deputy Chair - Mike Holdgate

-Mike Holdgate trained as a Biochemist and worked in the Pharmaceutical Industry before taking up a volunteer post in Zimbabwe as Head of Maths and Science at a secondary school in the late 1980s.
+Mike Holdgate trained as a Biochemist and worked in the Pharmaceutical Industry before taking up a post in Zimbabwe as Head of Maths and Science at a secondary school in the late 1980s.